 Early 20th Century

-In the early 20th century, daylight row houses were 2 rooms wide so that all rooms but the bathroom had windows.
+In the early 20th century, daylight row houses were two rooms deep so that all rooms but the bathroom had windows.
 As the middle and upper classes left the congestion of the city for suburban cottages, a new interest in natural beauty encouraged builders to compete by creating new styles.

-English style groups of row houses offered landscaping, wide covered porches, steep slate roofs, Tudor half timbered stucco second stories, dormers, and varied entryways.
+English style groups of row houses offered landscaping, wide covered porches, steep slate roofs, Tudor style featured half-timbered stucco second stories, dormers, and varied entryways.
 Some of the cottage styles offered houses built out of several materials and included stucco, brick, and rock.